Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Discussion

-On the other hand, if accretion persists, the neutron star continues to evolve in a spin-equilibrium, unable to exit the propeller phase.
+On the other hand, if accretion would persist, the neutron stars would continue to evolve in a spin-equilibrium, unable to exit the propeller phase.
 This is possibly the evolutionary phase currently witnessed for \rcw, the $\unit[2]{kyr}$ old magnetar associated with the SNR RCW103.
 This source has shown magnetar-like outbursts \citep{Rea2016, D'Ai2016} and an observed period of $\unit[6.67]{hr}$ but is detected only in the X-ray band.
-Its period evolution has been modeled by \citet{Ho2017} using a similar model to our own, albeit with a constant accretion flow.
-Using the more realistic prescription of time-varying accretion as discussed in \S \ref{sec:fallback_scenario}, the long period together with the young age of \rcw\ could be explained with a field of $\sim \unit[10^{15}]{G}$ \citep[in line with the results of][]{Ho2017} and a relatively low initial disk accretion rate of $\sim \unit[10^{22}]{g \, s^{-1}}$ (see bottom right panel of Fig. \ref{fig:P_evolution_B} as a reference).
-As \rcw\, is currently not observed in radio, and thus still in the propeller phase, we infer that the accretion disk is still active, which is compatible with the source's age of $\unit[2]{kyr}$.
+Its period evolution has been modeled by \citet{Ho2017, Xu2019} using a similar model to our own.
+However, while \citet{Ho2017} assumed a constant accretion flow, in this work, we adopt the more realistic prescription of a time-varying accretion (similar to \citet{Xu2019}) as discussed in \S \ref{sec:fallback_scenario} In this scenario, the long period together with the young age of \rcw\ could be explained with a field of $\gtrsim \unit[10^{15}]{G}$ \citep[in line with the results of][]{Ho2017, Xu2019} and a relatively low initial disk accretion rate of $\sim \unit[10^{21}]{g \, s^{-1}}$ (see bottom right panel of Fig. \ref{fig:P_evolution_B} as a reference).
+As \rcw\ is currently not observed in radio, and thus still in the propeller phase, we infer that the accretion disk is still active, which is compatible with the source's age of $\unit[2]{kyr}$.

-An association of long-period pulsars with supernova remnants could present additional proof for our fallback disk scenario.
-However, for \gleam\ no clear evidence of SNR associations has been discovered so far.
-In general, SNRs are expected to have an observational lifetime of around $\unit[10^{4-5}]{yr}$ \citep{Braun1989, Leahy2020}, which is comparable with our range of derived age for this source.
-It is therefore possible that the associated SNR is too faint to be detectable.
-Moreover, only one third of the known young pulsars have a detected SNR remnant.
-The reasons for this are still a matter of debate and study, but the absence of detected SNRs for most neutron stars could simply indicate differences in the progenitor, supernova explosion and interstellar environment \citep[see for example][]{Gaensler1995, Cui2021}.
-We therefore do not consider the lack of SNR association as an issue for the validity of a fallback disk scenario.
+An association of long-period pulsars with supernova remnants could present additional proof for the fallback disk scenario.
+However, for \gleam\ and \mtp\ no clear evidence of SNR associations has been discovered so far.
+In general, SNRs are expected to have an observational lifetime of around $\unit[10^{4-5}]{yr}$ \citep{Braun1989, Leahy2020}, which is comparable with our inferred timescales for the fallback disk to be active and accretion spinning down the two sources to their current periods.
+It is therefore possible that the associated SNRs are too faint to be detectable at the present time.
+Moreover, only around one third of the known young pulsars have a detected SNR remnant \citep[see the ATNF Pulsar Catalog][]{Manchester2005}.
+The reasons for this are still a matter of debate and study, but the absence of detected SNRs for most neutron stars could simply indicate differences in their progenitors, supernova explosions and interstellar environments \citep[see for example][]{Gaensler1995, Cui2021}.
+We therefore do not consider the lack of SNR associations for \gleam\ and \mtp\ as an issue for the validity of a fallback disk scenario.